icgrp/ese532_handouts/ese532_handouts/hw1/c_refresher.md

 (with GCC compiler and Armv8-a architecture we are using).
 What happens when stack and heap memory space collide?

+TODO: the answer here is going to vary based on the system.
+On linux, the answer is probably that the machine will detect the case and not allow overwrites (malloc will return null, at least...but then most people don't check the output of malloc to see if it is non-null).
+Bare metal, unfortunately, will not check the bounds, so will happily write over the section it collides with.
+How do we get them to think about that, too?
+If there were no checks, what would happen...?

+TODO: Also, would this make more sense after 7 where we get them to think about an out-of-bound write?

 3. {numref}`pointer-question-2` shows the content of an 8 element int array on the stack.
     1. Write the C code to allocate this array on the stack as shown in {numref}`Fig. {number}(a) <pointer-question-2>`, as a 2D array.
     2. Building from (a), declare an array of pointers as shown in {numref}`Fig. {number}(b) <pointer-question-2>`, and use it to print out the contents of the 2D array.